Civil and Environmental Engineering

 3514: INTRODUCTION TO GEOTECHNICAL ENGINEERING

 Engineering properties of soils including their descriptions and classifications, the effects of water, soil strength and compressibility.
 Introduction to soil stabilization, earth pressures, slope stability, and foundations.
 A grade of C- or better required in pre-requisites GEOS 2104 and ESM 2204.
 Design Lab/Studio.
-Pre: ESM 2204, (GEOS 1004 or GEOS 2104).
+Pre: ESM 2204, GEOS 2104.
 (3H,2L,4C)

 3604: INTRODUCTION TO TRANSPORTATION ENGINEERING